The New Regulations for Burning Logs In Wood-Burning Stoves

 Kiln-dried logs are the best for burning in a wood burner because of the low moisture content.
 By using seasoned logs, you will enjoy the best stove experience.
 The type of logs you burn depends on your preferences, so it's up to you!
 However, burning poor firewood can increase the risk of causing a dangerous chimney fire.

-Hardwood logs and softwood logs are the best types of wood for burning because these trees will produce more heat than other types of tree that don't contain as much natural oil or sap.
-Oak is an example of good hardwood logs for burning.
+Hardwood and softwood logs are the best types of wood for burning because they produce more heat than other types of trees that don't contain as much natural oil or sap.
+Oak is an example of a good hardwood log.

-There are plenty more options available, too, including elm, ash wood and birch, which all provide a different level of warmth due to their varying density levels.
+Plenty more options are available, too, including elm, ash wood and birch, which all provide a different level of warmth due to their varying density levels.

 What Is Wet And Dry Firewood?